 Each section explains what these features are and how they can help you effectively manage your time.
 There are tips and examples that illustrate how these features can benefit your time management processes.

 The Calendar guide ends with a section on how to share and publish these types and pages from your ScheduleOnce account.
-After reading and using this Calendar guide, you will be able to find ways to improve your time management thanks to Schedule Once.
+After reading and using this Calendar guide, you will be able to find ways to improve your time management throughout 2020 thanks to Schedule Once.

 Table of Contents